CrazyForks/mcp-typescript-sdk/examples/README.md

 node examples/node-server.ts
 ```

-2. **Terminal 2** - Run the client:
+2. **Terminal 2** - Run the interactive client:
 ```bash
 node examples/node-client.ts
 ```

-The client will automatically discover the server and test all available tools and resources.
+The client will automatically discover the server and enter interactive mode where you can explore and execute tools.

 ### With Custom Configuration